602p/spacegame/README.md

 `python test_state.py`

 Use the up arrow key to throttle up, down arrow key to throttle down/go into reverse/brake and the left and right arrow keys to turn left and right, respectively.

+When you have a hang of the movement controls, you want to select with your mouse a weapon.
+Laser #1 is a projectile, and goes in a straight line.
+Laser #2 is a beam, and automatically targets your target.
+Missile #1 bypasses the shield, doing massive amounts of damage and it homes in on your target.